OliviaBennQ/OliviaBennQ/README.md

+Not everything is public.
+Some of my important repositories are private. 😉

 Hello, I'm **Olivia Bennett**, a UI/UX and web designer passionate about creating elegant, modern, and user-focused digital interfaces.
 My goal is to design websites that are not only visually appealing but also intuitive, accessible, and optimized for performance.
 I focus on responsive layouts, scalable design systems, and interactive UI components that enhance user experience.

 <p align="center">